donejs/donejs/tutorials/getstarted/creating.md

           this.element[0].reset();
         }
       });

+      return Create;
     });

-This code uses [steal] to load dependencies and then creates a
-<code>Cookbook.Recipe.Create</code> controller.
-This creates
-a <code>cookbook_recipe_create</code> jQuery helper function that can be called on a form element like:
+This code uses [steal] to load dependencies and then creates a `Cookbook.Recipe.Create` controller.
+This creates a `cookbook_recipe_create` jQuery helper function that can be called on a form element like:

     $('form#create').cookbook_recipe_create()

-When the jQuery plugin is called, the controller's <code>init</code>
-method is called and runs
+When the jQuery plugin is called, the controller's `init` method is called and runs

     this.element.html(this.view());

-This code renders the template at <code>cookbook/recipe/create/views/init.ejs</code>
-into the controller's [jQuery.Controller.prototype.element element].
+This code renders the template at `cookbook/recipe/create/views/init.ejs` into the controller's [can.Control.prototype.element element].

 When the jQuery plugin is called controller also binds event handlers on the controller's element.
 In this case, it listens for "submit" events on the element.